What is adaptive reuse (and why is it important)?

 As a major contributor to global carbon emissions, the built environment needs to play a central role in the push to net zero through the adoption of more sustainable alternatives to traditional demolition and redevelopment.
 And with recent instances such as the RAAC concrete crisis and the rejected Marks and Spencer (M&S) Oxford Street demolition putting ageing buildings in the limelight, new solutions are emerging.

-One solution that has proven popular in sustainability discourse is adaptive reuse.
+One solution that has proven popular in sustainability discourse is the adaptive reuse model.

 What is adaptive reuse?